RatJuggler/my-production-docker-build/README.md

 - [sync-gandi-dns](https://github.com/RatJuggler/sync-gandi-dns)
 - [f4side-site](https://github.com/RatJuggler/f4rside-site)

-Each of the projects has had a docker build added to it.
+Each of the projects has had a docker build added to it with configurations for health checks and metrics added where possible.
 I am using scripts to test how the multi-architecture images I need might be created before looking at the CI/CD process proper.
-There are two varieties of scripts in the `/bin` directory which can be
-used:
+There are two varieties of scripts in the `/bin` directory which can be used:

 - [One set](https://github.com/RatJuggler/my-production-docker-build/blob/main/bin/README-BUILD.md) using the standard *docker build* and *manifest* commands to build multi-architecture images by doing builds on different architectures and then combining